Harduim/Data-Modeling-Spark/README.md

 # Data Lake with Apache Spark and Amazon S3 | Udacity Project 04

 Main goals of this project:
-- Migrate files on S3 from JSON to Parquet Pyspark.
+- Migrate files on S3 from JSON to Parquet using Pyspark.
 - Migrated data should be in a star schema